Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 Repashy Super Gold Goldfish and Koi Gel food.Repashy Super Gold Goldfish and Koi Gel food

-Gel foods are recommended as they mimic the natural foods of Goldfish which are in the main soft and moist.
+Gel foods are recommended as they mimic Goldfish's natural foods, which are, in the main soft and moist.

 If live food is hard to find or grow yourself, many specialist fish shops have the frozen equivalent.